-First of all, while it might be possible to assume in the safety of a seminar room that there are no such things as corporations, out in the real world there appear to be an awful lot of them, and they seem to have a massive influence on people's lives.
-The assertion that they are all simply, as one finance director of a major corporation persuaded of Devereux's argument once put it to me, ‘just a pile of contracts’ is so very obviously untrue that it is an affront to common sense to suggest it.
+First of all, while it might be possible to assume in in an academic environment that there are no such things as corporations, but out in the real world there appear to be an awful lot of them, and they seem to have a massive influence on people's lives.
+The assertion that they are all simply, as one finance director once put it to me, ‘just a pile of contracts’ is so very obviously untrue that it is an affront to common sense to suggest it.
 Economists are remarkably good at making assumptions that have little relation to reality.
 Doing so was one reason for the 2008 financial crash.

 Second, the argument that there are really no such things as corporations presumes that a company can only be the sum of its parts.
 Very obviously this is not true: indeed, if it were true the same economists who promote this idea would surely argue that there was in that case no point forming the company since a simple amalgam of contractual arrangements could achieve the same result.
 However, we know this is not the case.
 Companies achieve profits because of the synergies they can create by getting people to work together in relative harmony and under common direction to release talents and ideas that would never be produced on the basis of contractual obligations alone.
-To put it another way, economists like Devereux might think we are just rational economic agents undertaking the minimum required to fulfil the obligations we have undertaken to deliver in law, but the truth is we are much more complex, and generous, than that.
+To put it another way, some economists might think we are just rational economic agents undertaking the minimum required to fulfil the obligations we have undertaken to deliver in law, but the truth is we are much more complex, and generous, than that.
 Companies appreciate that; good managers know and capitalise on it and profits in excess of any that might otherwise arise result as a consequence.
 Companies are clearly real economic agents which achieve outcomes greater than the sum of their parts.
 How the resulting excess belonging to the company is to be taxed is a real question needing answering.
 Suggesting the abolition of corporation tax is no answer.

-Third, there is a very real problem with the claim that tax is not really paid by a company or its owners but by its employees or customers.
-For example, Devereux and his co-authors conclude in his most notable work on this theme ‘that an exogenous rise of $1 in [corporation] tax would reduce the wage bill by 75 cents’, suggesting that 75 per cent of all corporation tax increases are paid by the employees of a company.
+Third, there is a very real problem with the claim that tax is not really paid by a company or its shareholders but by its employees or customers.
+For example, Prof. Devereux and his co-authors conclude in his most notable work on this theme ‘that an exogenous rise of $1 in [corporation] tax would reduce the wage bill by 75 cents’, suggesting that 75 per cent of all corporation tax increases are paid by the employees of a company.
 There is, however, a flaw in this logic.
 In February 2012 The Economist noted that between 1981 and 2010 the unweighted average corporation tax rate of OECD countries fell from about 48 per cent to 25 per cent while the weighted average rate fell from 50 per cent to just under 30 per cent.
-Using Devereux’s logic, their workers should have been laughing all the way to the bank.
-If he was right, after all, falling corporation tax rates would have meant increasing real wage rates.
+Using economist’s logic, workers in these countries should have been laughing all the way to the bank.
+If those economists were right, after all, falling corporation tax rates would have meant increasing real wage rates.
 The trouble is that hasn’t been happening.
 As Howard Reed and Jacob Mohun Himmelweit have shown for the UK’s Trades Union Congress, in many advanced economies wages as a percentage of total GDP have fallen heavily from 1970 to 2007.

 <display table>